Justar96/laneswap-2.0/README.md

 ## Overview

-LaneSwap is a Python library that provides real-time monitoring of service health in distributed systems.
-It allows services to send periodic heartbeats to indicate their operational status and automatically detects when services become unresponsive.
+LaneSwap is a Python library that helps you monitor the health of your applications and services.
+Think of it as a "health check" system that lets you know when something goes wrong with your services.

+### What is a Heartbeat?

+In distributed systems, a "heartbeat" is a periodic signal sent by a service to indicate that it's still running and healthy.
+It's similar to a person's heartbeat - as long as you can detect it, you know the person is alive.

+With LaneSwap:
+- Your services send regular "I'm alive and healthy" messages (heartbeats)
+- If a service stops sending heartbeats, LaneSwap detects this and can notify you
+- You can view the status of all your services in a colorful terminal dashboard

+This is especially useful in microservice architectures where you have many services running independently.

 ## Key Features

 - **Real-time Health Monitoring**: Track the operational status of all your services
-- **Automatic Stale Detection**: Identify services that have stopped sending heartbeats
+- **Automatic Stale Detection**: Get notified when services stop sending heartbeats
 - **Terminal Dashboard**: Beautiful, colorful terminal UI for monitoring service health
 - **Progress Tracking**: Monitor long-running tasks with detailed progress updates
-- **Flexible Notifications**: Send alerts through various channels when service status changes
+- **Flexible Notifications**: Get alerts via Discord when service status changes
 - **Low Overhead**: Minimal impact on your services' performance
 - **Easy Integration**: Simple API for sending heartbeats from any service
 - **MongoDB Integration**: Persistent storage of heartbeat data